dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 We have divided this talk into three major sections.

-The first sections introduces Docker, what exactly it is and how it works.
+The first section introduces Docker, what exactly is it and how it works.

 The key points that we expect that you should take from this talk are following: